pixpilot/scaffoldfy/docs/VARIABLES.md

 - A warning is logged
 - The variable value is `undefined`
-- Templates using that variable will show `undefined`
+- Configurations using that variable will show `undefined`

 ```json
 {